nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 These little guys have the most interesting flowers and guess why?
 Because they look like shrimp!

+Does well in most light conditions, I have mine in the shade, but does best with a little morning sun.
+Hummingbirds love these as well.

 ![](/uploads/shrimp-plant.jpg)

 ### Turk's Cap